-They’re used as a form of transport in areas as far removed as the Ecuadorian Amazon, by indigenous tribes, and in areas (not so far removed), like in the UK by your constantly damp next door neighbour all smug with their outdoorsyness on a cold and dark Sunday morning.
+They’re used as a form of transport in areas as far removed as the Ecuadorian Amazon, by indigenous tribes, and in areas (not so far removed), like in the UK as a source of adventure, often by your constantly damp next door neighbour all smug with their outdoorsyness on a cold and dark Sunday morning.

 Kayaking is pretty simple.
 First, you get a kayak – a small, narrow watercraft, traditionally with one or two cockpits and a covered deck – then you climb in, get on the water, and paddle along with a double-bladed paddle.
 Each stroke of the paddle propels you through the water, and hey, presto, you’re doing it.
 You’re kayaking.
 Good job.
 We always knew you could.

 If your kayak capsizes, something bound to happen if you kayak for long enough, you’ll probably end up getting ejected out or just need to simply forward roll your way out.
+Don’t panic.
+Your guide should give you plenty of teachings on this before you get going, but as we said, it pretty much boils down to rolling your way out nice and easy.
 If you’re skilled and experienced enough, you’ll likely pop an Eskimo roll, using your paddle to force the kayak back round to the surface, but let’s leave that bit for another time shall we?

 Can anyone go on a kayaking trip?

 As with all levels of the sport, there are different levels of kayaking trips available to different levels of adventurers.
 Check out our photo stories from a kayak and wild camp of the archipelago of Sweden’s west coast, or from or from the deserted islands in Greece, or from kayaking in Estonia, for an example of what that may look like.